-The Thai household financesIn terms of household situation, the number of Thai households put the country in ninth ranking, just after South Korea and Vietnam.
-The annual income among Thai households seemed to vary exceptionally.
-The drastic differences between the lower-class and upper-class household income in Thailand were the result of current local administrations and long-term economic processes that had not benefited the rural population as much as the urban population.
+Thai household financesThailand was ranked eleventh in Asia in terms of inequality as measured by the Gini index, following Nepal in 2020.
+The annual income among Thai households seemed to vary exceptionally as a result of income inequality.
+The drastic differences between the lower-class and upper-class household income in Thailand resulted from current local administrations and long-term economic processes that had not benefited the rural population as much as the urban population.
 Regarding household expenditure in Thailand, most of the spending went towards consumer goods, food and drinks, and home furniture.

-The immigrant population in ThailandDespite the unpredictable migration trends, Thailand has shown increasing migration in the past two and a half decades due to job search.
-Thailand has always been a hub for migration in the past which eventually led to an inward flow of migration that ultimately coincided with a 10-year economic boom from 1987 to 1996.
-Due to migration and the influx of foreign direct investments, this has also led to differences in wages and remittances between Thailand and its neighboring countries.
+The immigrant population in ThailandThailand has always been a hub for migration, which eventually led to an inward migration flow that coincided with a 10-year economic boom from 1987 to 1996.
+Although migration trends are usually unpredictable, Thailand has shown increasing migration in the past two and a half decades due to job opportunities.
+As a result, migration and the influx of foreign direct investments have also led to differences in wages and remittances between Thailand and its neighboring countries.

 Altogether, Thailand faces lower fertility rates and a rising aging population, which present future workforce issues.
 The current situation has triggered the governmental body to implement population control policies while also handling potential labor participation through education and migration policies.
 In recent years, the government has distributed a significant portion of tax revenue to subsidize private businesses and education, which partially influences employment participation for both Thai nationals and international migrants.